Velliz/anywhere/README.md

 ### Contributing

-If you want to join to this project fill free to contact me at **diditvelliz@gmail.com**
+If you want to join to develop this project, free to open a issue or pull request.